 Finally, Ashley Hearth DVAG11L is the most affordable on this list and perfect for zoned heating.
 It costs under $400 and weighs 41.7 pounds.

-The manufacturer designed this unit to help homeowners save space thanks to the adjustable vent assembly that adjusts to fit walls from 4-1/2 in. to 10 in. thick.
+The manufacturer designed this propane heater to help homeowners save space thanks to the adjustable vent assembly that adjusts to fit walls from 4-1/2 in. to 10 in. thick.

-This direct vent furnace is completely sealed inside, away from all contact with room air to prevent heat loss and direct clean, safe heat when and where you need it the most.
+This direct vent propane is completely sealed inside, away from all contact with room air to prevent heat loss and direct clean, safe heat when and where you need it the most.